USS K-1 (SS-32): 1916

 K-1 stood out from the New York Navy Yard, on 27 January 1916.
 She was bound for Key West, via Charleston, and stood in to Key West, on 4 February.
-After two days, she cleared for Tampa, enroute to Pensacola, where she arrived on 16 February.
+After two days, she cleared for Tampa, en route to Pensacola, where she arrived on 16 February.
 As she did the preceding year, K-1 conducted training based from Pensacola, until 26 April.
 Departing the Florida panhandle, she proceeded via Key West, to Hampton Roads, Virginia.
 Arriving on 4 May, she remained until 13 May, then departed for the New York Navy Yard.

 K-1 entered dry dock at the New York Navy Yard, on 14 May 1916, and underwent overhaul to 3 August, when she cleared the yard for New London.
 From this base she conducted submerged training in advance of joining the Atlantic Fleet, to conduct maneuvers off Great Salt Pond, Rhode Island.
 She then returned to New London, to conduct oscillator tests.
 Underway again she was in Narragansett Bay, where she visited the Torpedo Station at Melville, and Newport, Rhode Island, before returning to New London.
 Clearing that station, she rejoined the fleet for exercises off the New Jersey coast and Rhode Island, before visiting Cold Spring Inlet.
 The submarine then refueled at the Philadelphia Navy Yard, and then returned to Cold Spring Inlet, to conduct training with a motor boat patrol.
 After a return to Philadelphia, the submarine made engineering performance runs at New London, then conducted torpedo proving practices at Block Island.
 After a torpedo turn-in at the Torpedo Station, at Melville, K-1 returned to Block Island, for additional torpedo practice.
-Moving in Long Island Sound to Gardiners Bay, she conducted her first preliminary Torpedo Practice, from 9–11 October, and then made her return to New London, for additional crew training from 11–29 October.
+Moving in Long Island Sound to Gardiners Bay, she conducted her first preliminary Torpedo Practice, from 9–11 October, and then made her return to New London, for additional crew training from 11 to 29 October.
 K-1 then proceeded to the New York Navy Yard, and docked for overhaul through 9 January 1917.